 - Let cool completely before slicing.

-This post has been updated with new photos.
-The text below is from the original post, six summers ago.
+This post was originally published on July 28, 2010.
+It has been updated with new photos.
+The text below is from the original post, ten summers ago.
 I am including it because it’s a sweet reminder of a time with my first born. :)

 *Note: I actually forgot to add the chocolate chips!
 So unlike me, to forget to add chocolate of all things, but I was baking with my two year old, and it was somewhat chaotic.
 It was delicious without them, but I think the chocolate chips would have added a little more richness.